multi-build/multibuild/README.rst

 Build options are controlled mainly by the following environment
 variables:

-* ``MB_PYTHON_VER`` selects the Python version targetted, in the format ``major.minor.patch`` for CPython, or ``pypy-major.minor`` for PyPy.
+* ``MB_PYTHON_VER`` sets the Python version targetted: ``major.minor.patch`` for CPython, or ``pypy-major.minor`` for PyPy.
-* ``MB_PYTHON_OSX_VER`` sets the minimum macOS SDK version for any C extensions being built.
-Its currently ignored for PyPy targets.
-For CPython targets it may be set to 10.6 or 10.9, and defaults to the highest available, which is usually the right choice.
+* ``MB_PYTHON_OSX_VER`` sets the minimum macOS SDK version for any C extensions.
+For CPython targets it may be set to 10.6 or 10.9, provided a corresponding Python build is available at `python.org <https://www.python.org/downloads/mac-osx/>`_.
+It defaults to the highest version available.
+Its ignored for PyPy targets.
-* ``PLAT`` sets the architecture(s) built for, either ``x86_64`` or ``intel`` for 64-bit or 64/32-bit respectively.
-It defaults to 64-bit for CPython macOS 10.9 or PyPy, and 64/32-bit for CPython 10.6 targets.
+* ``PLAT`` sets the architectures built for any C extensions: ``x86_64`` or ``intel`` for 64-bit or 64/32-bit respectively.
+It defaults to the same arches as the target Python version: 64-bit for CPython macOS 10.9 or PyPy, and 64/32-bit for CPython 10.6.

-In most cases, ``MB_PYTHON_OSX_VER`` and ``PLAT`` dont need to be set explicitly.
-If ``MB_PYTHON_OSX_VER`` is set for a CPython target, it must correspose to a build available for download at `python.org <https://www.python.org/downloads/mac-osx/>`_ for the Python version set by ``MB_PYTHON_VER``.
-Its pretty rare that you'd want to set ``PLAT`` at all - an example might be if you want to save build time by not building the 32-bit arch for a CPython 10.6 target, accepting that technically you'd be breaking spec, even if practically its very unlikely someone would try to use the wheel in 32 bit mode.
+In most cases its best to rely on the defaults for ``MB_PYTHON_OSX_VER`` and ``PLAT``, rather than setting them explicitly.
+Examples of exceptions to this guideline include:
+* setting ``MB_PYTHON_OSX_VER=10.6`` to build a 10.6 64/32-bit CPython wheel for Python 2.7 (default for 2.7 is 10.9 64-bit)
+* setting ``MB_PYTHON_OSX_VER=10.6 and PLAT=x86_64``to build a 10.6 64-bit only wheel (10.6 would normally be 64/32-bit).
+Such a wheel would still have a platform tag of ``macosx_10_6_intel`, advertisting support for both 64 and 32-bit, but wouldnt work in 32-bit mode.
+This may be OK given how unlikely it is that there is still anyone actually running Python on macOS in 32-bit mode.

 The ``build_wheel`` function builds the wheel, and ``install_run`` function installs and tests it.
 Look in ``multibuild/common_utils.sh`` for